 Other Third Parties

-We may also provide your personal information to our insurance administrators, IT providers, service, maintenance and repair providers, vehicle breakdown and recoveries providers, accident and incident management providers, risk management and driving licence checking providers, financial organisations, banks and credit brokers, credit reference agencies, marketing agencies, the Inchcape group and legal, governmental and regulatory authorities.
+We may also provide your personal information to our insurance administrators, IT providers, service, maintenance and repair providers, vehicle breakdown and recoveries providers, accident and incident management providers, risk management and driving licence checking providers, financial organisations, accountancy service providers, banks and credit brokers, credit reference agencies, marketing agencies, the Inchcape group and legal, governmental and regulatory authorities.